The O Show: Plot

-In the beginning of the movie we see Billy (Robert Huthinson) in his room playing on his computer as his mom (Robin Riker) walks in to bring some CDs from his dad's warehouse.
+In the beginning of the movie we see Billy (Robert Hutchinson) in his room playing on his computer as his mom (Robin Riker) walks in to bring some CDs from his dad's warehouse.
 He reads one the CDs that says "Oedekerk" and puts it in his CD-ROM drive.
 The computer begins to go completely out of control as Billy and his room is sucked into the World Wide Web.
 Steve Oedekerk as himself introduces himself as well as introduces and tells us about the World Wide Web and where to go for help.

 The show begins to feature many of its segments known as 'Glass Booth Guy', in which passersby are harassed by a man in an unbreakable glass booth at a gas station; 'Plane Stalker', in which a man finds himself being followed by a full-size airliner, 'Fat Back Jack', in which a morbidly obese man sings of his need for a woman to 'help him find his shoes', and 'Oedebattle', a Mortal Kombat style video game where an arrogant warrior mercilessly defeats hopelessly outmatched opponents as well as the "Talking Skeleton", "Hotsy", a wasabi tsukumogami and much more.

 In the end, we see Billy back in his room with most of the characters from the segments going crazy and dancing.
 His mother comes into his room in sudden shock and tells him to go to bed.
 A face sticks out of the door and the commotion goes on again.

 During the end credits we see outtakes and reels by different comedians and the talking skeleton from the segments of the show screaming "Who am I?" twice while Steve Oedekerk is playing his guitar.